hestiacp/hestiacp/docs/docs/server-administration/ssl-certificates.md

 - To resume regular Let's Encrypt mode: `v-change-sys-config-value LE_STAGING no`
 - Or manually make this change in `/usr/local/hestia/conf/hestia.conf`

+IMPORTANT: If switching between regular and live, manually delete: /usr/local/hestia/data/users/{user}/ssl/le.conf and user.key And you are not able to have Let's Encrypt regular and staging under the same user other wise things will break.

 More info:

 - [https://letsencrypt.org/docs/rate-limits/](https://letsencrypt.org/docs/rate-limits/)